 Elsewhere, Gabriel and Saeko found themselves in a hallway, obviously the back end of the dance studio and music store this building had been.
 There, twelve exorcists were packing up large boxes, but the moment Gabriel started to cut their way through, one of them threw the box he’d been holding down and reached in to pull out a sword.

-It was an odd looking sword, the blade almost like a kris in shape but diamond shaped gap through it and spikes on both edges.
+It was an odd-looking sword, the blade almost like a kris in shape but diamond shaped gap through it and spikes on both edges.
 It didn’t look particularly holy, but Gabriel could feel the Light power radiating off it.

 The man roared and shot forward to the two women, faster than Saeko could track despite training with Ranma, but Gabriel met the blade calmly with her own.
 “Ara, Excalibur Rapidly is it?
 I do believe you are not exactly qualified for that blade,” she said coolly.
 “Nor are you skilled enough to do it justice.
 Here, let me show you.”